Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Model

-Since we are interested in the dynamics of the clouds under the influence of outflows (winds) from the accretion disk, we need to properly select such clouds.
+Since we are interested in the dynamics of the clouds under the influence of outflows from the accretion disk, we need to properly select such clouds.
 They are located in the torus throat near the bicones.
-To select them we use a ray tracing algorithm: if a ray from the central engine (SMBH with accretion disk) meets a cloud, we extract and use this cloud in the following analysis.
-The main parameter in this case is the radius of a cloud $R_\text{cl} = \varepsilon_\text{cl} R_\text{torus}$, where $\varepsilon_\text{cl}$ is a softening parameter in the N-body simulations.
+To select them we use a ray-tracing algorithm: if a ray from the central engine (SMBH with accretion disk) meets a cloud, we extract and use this cloud in the following analysis.
+The main parameter in this case is the radius of a cloud $R_\text{cl} = \varepsilon_\text{cl} R_\text{torus}$, where $\varepsilon_\text{cl}$ coincides with a softening parameter in the N-body simulations.
 We showed in our previous papers that small changes of the softening parameter do not alter the equilibrium cross-section of the torus.
 On the other hand, the softening parameter defined as a relative size of a cloud plays a role in the effects of obscuration.
 Since we assume each cloud as optically thick, they obscure each other, which can influence the resulting velocity maps.
 In the following, we will consider two values of $\varepsilon_\text{cl} = 0.01$ and 0.025.
-They satisfy the ALMA velocity and velocity dispersion maps \citep{Bannikova2021}.
+They were used in our previous papers to satisfy the ALMA velocity and velocity dispersion maps.

 Fig.~\ref{fig:AllClouds3D} shows the 3D distribution of the clouds in the equilibrium state of the torus (blue) with the central throat (yellow) obtained from the ray tracing algorithm for $\varepsilon_\text{cl} = 0.025$.
 It means that these clouds in the torus throat will be under direct influence of the wind and experience an acceleration due to the radiation pressure.
 The distribution of $v_z$ velocity component without the influence of the wind is symmetrical with respect to $z$-axis (Fig.~\ref{fig:throat3D}).
 The velocity component is not high enough to explain the observed velocity of the maser spots, which further emphasizes the need for additional acceleration from the wind.
-To test our idea to explain the asymmetry of maser distribution and the counter-rotation, we will use a model of asymmetrical wind which we describe in the next Section.
+To test our idea to explain the asymmetry of maser distribution and the counter-rotation, we will use a model of asymmetrical wind which we describe in the next subsection.

-\section{The structure of the wind and its influence on the clouds in the torus throat}
+\subsection{The structure of the wind and its influence on the clouds in the torus throat}

 We consider the wind as radiation pressure from the accretion disk.
-Hence, wind force acting on a cloud is:
+Radiation pressure force acting on a cloud is:

 where $\sigma$ is the cloud cross-section, $c$ the speed of light, and ${\bf e}_{\text{rad}}$ the unit vector along the wind axis.
 The radiation flux from an isotropic point source with luminosity $L$ is: